yottapanda/website/content/posts/oauth.md

 This is the only part that's not JSON, it's generated using the algorithm from the header, and it should be verifiable by the client.

-In this example, the token is using `HS256` a symmetric signing algoritm.
+In this example, the token is using `HS256` a symmetric signing algorithm.
 This means the server and the client share a key that they pass to the algorithm along with the payload contents.
 Performing the signature generation will spit out the contents of the signature.
 Unless there's some naughty stuff going on in the middle, both sides will always generate the same signature.